quantixed/R-MATLAB-IGOR-CheatSheet/README.md

 This is a short guide to translate commands in three IDE softwares.
 R, MATLAB and IGOR Pro equivalents are given for commands, gathered under a set of headings.
 This work is mainly by Vidar Bronken Gundersen and Ben Gallarda, see [Credits](#credits) for details.

 If you can contribute to this cheat sheet (edits, corrections, more categories etc.), please use [GitHub's fork/pull/propose changes facility](https://help.github.com/articles/editing-files-in-another-user-s-repository/).
+The fields with *?* need attention.

+Note that some commands use IGOR Pro 7 and are not compatible with IGOR Pro 6.3 or lower.

 ----